GSA/idmanagement.gov/_implement/scl-windows.md

     > The domain controller's certificate must be installed in the domain controller's local computer's **_personal certificate store_**.

-{% include alert-info.html heading = "Domain Controller Strong Identifiers" content="Many Domain Controllers are credentialed via Active Directory Certificate Services (ADCS) that may be operating an Only Locally Trusted CA hierarchy.
-ADCS implementers will want to include the Microsoft proprietary Security Identifier (SID) in their DC certificate profile to ensure compliance with recent Microsoft changes.
-For those AD implementers who receive DC certificates from their PIV Shared Service Provider, you may want to work with that provider to include the SID in any renewed or rekeyed DC certificates." %}
+{% include alert-info.html heading = "Domain Controller Strong Identifiers" content="Many Domain Controllers are issued device certificates via Active Directory Certificate Services (ADCS) that may be operating an Only Locally Trusted PKI also known as an \"Enterprise\" PKI.
+Those ADCS implementers will want to include the Microsoft proprietary Security Identifier (SID) in their DC certificate profile to ensure compliance with recent Microsoft changes.
+For other AD implementers who receive DC certificates from their PIV Shared Service Provider, you may want to work with that provider to include the SID in any renewed or rekeyed DC certificates." %}

 - It is also recommended to include a non-critical Security Identifier (ObjectSID) extention in your DC certificates, for example: